Chengdu Metro: Type B trains

-Light Rail Trains
+Light rail trains

 Currently, only Chengdu Light Rail Line 2 is in operation.
 Light Rail Line 2 uses low floor light rail trains provided by domestic manufacturer CRRC.
 The tram system uses light rail trains, of each having 5 cars and 8 doors.
 Chengdu Light Rail Line R2 opened to public on 26 December 2018 and extended on 27 December 2019.
 It is 39.3 km long, with 35 stations (47 station when completed).
 In early 2020, this line is included in the latest Chengdu Metro's official system map.

 Other rail transit

 High-speed intercity rail

 There are also two high-speed intercity railways in Chengdu, not part of Chengdu Metro system: the Chengdu–Dujiangyan intercity railway and Chengdu–Pujiang intercity railway.
 They are operated by Chengdu Metropolitan Railway Company Limited, which is China's first joint venture between a local government and China's national rail operator.
 The city and the Ministry of Railways worked together in building high-speed intercity rail lines.